davish/web-term/README.md

 #Web-Term

-A webapp to stream terminal processes to the browser.
+A webapp to interactively stream java CLI programs to the browser.

 To install:

 - `git clone https://github.com/dbh937/web-term.git`
+- `cd web-term`
 - `npm install`

 To run: